gauravbhindwar/mailman/README.md

 2. Navigate to the Inbox: `/dashboard/inbox`.
 3. Your emails will be displayed in the inbox.

+### Fetch Sent Mails
+To fetch sent emails, follow these steps:
+1. Ensure you are logged in.
+2. Navigate to the Sent: `/dashboard/sent`.
+3. Your emails will be displayed in the inbox.

 ### Send Emails
 To send an email, follow these steps:
 1. Ensure you are logged in.